|

 You can also use the opportunity to track some of the main keywords in your field.
 This will allow you to over time determine whether your efforts pay off or if you have to work on one or two words in particular.

-> Search Volume: it’s searched often enough (there’s no point for example in optimising your site for the expression “blue brush for Shetland ponies” if only one person a year actually types the expression
+At this stage a “good” keyword must have at least one of these three qualities, and if possible several: > Search Volume: it’s searched often enough (there’s no point for example in optimising your site for the expression “blue brush for Shetland ponies” if only one person a year actually types the expression > Weak Competition: it’s not used by too many of your competitors (good luck appearing on the first page for “Harry Potter books.”) > Conversion: It leads to customers, not just curious visitors (some key words are typically used to gather information, not to buy).

-03 Boost your traffic for free by following these basic tips
+Boost your traffic for free by following these basic tips

 While SEO might seem bit technical (it’s isn’t, we promise!) there are lots of things you can do very simply that can have a significant impact.
 In a few weeks you can double or triple your traffic coming from search engines.
 That’s no magic to it, it’s enough just to make sure you’ve gone through the basic steps for your site: a different title for each page, strategically place your key words for each of your products, write good (and long) descriptions, detailed product pages, etc.